haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

         self.obj.set_pose(obj_pose)
 ```

 An `env_idx` is one of the arguments to this function, and is a list of environment IDs that need initialization.
-This is given as ManiSkill supports partial resets, where at each timestep potentially only a subset of parallel environments will undergo a reset, which calls `_initialize_actors` here.
+This is given as ManiSkill supports **partial resets**, where at each timestep potentially only a subset of parallel environments will undergo a reset, which calls `_initialize_actors` here.

-Since a scene builder is used, to initialize objects to their original states, we simply call `self.table_scene.initialize(env_idx)`
+Since a scene builder is used, to initialize objects to their original states, we simply call `self.table_scene.initialize(env_idx)`, a function all scene builders implement.

 In the PushCube task, we randomize the pose of the cube by generating a random xy position on the surface of the table (the surface of the table is at z = 0).
 Notice that we only generate `b = len(env_idx)` random positions as we only need to change `b` objects in `b` parallel environments that are undergoing resetting.
+Note that we use `torch.rand` for randomization.
+The random number generator (RNG) state of torch is already seeded for you in this part of the code so you can freely use torch.rand without reproducibility concerns.

-ManiSkill further provides a feature that any modification to object states are restricted to only the objects in parallel environments that are to be initialized.
+ManiSkill further provides a safe-guard feature that changes to object states are restricted to only the objects in parallel environments that are to be initialized.
 Thus `self.obj.set_pose` will only accept a batched pose with `b` elements, and will only ever change those `b` objects undergoing reset and initialization.
-The same applies to modifying articulation qpos via e.g. `self.my_articulation.qpos = ...` or setting velocities etc.
+The same applies to modifying articulation qpos via e.g. `self.my_articulation.qpos = ...` or setting velocities etc. This restriction helps avoid potential bugs around messing up the wrong sub-scene's objects.

-#### Working with Poses
+### Working with Poses

 In robot simulation, every object has a pose, which represents the object's position and orientation as 3D positon vector and a 4D [quaternion](https://en.wikipedia.org/wiki/Quaternion).
 During